Skip to main content

 2025 Kawasaki Versys 1100 - Engine & Performance

-The essential layout of the four-cylinder engine is unchanged from the old Versys 1000, with an extra 3mm of stroke – 59mm instead of 56mm – alongside the existing 77mm bore to achieve a 56ccc capacity increase from 1043cc to 1099cc.
+All of the above needed big changes to the Versys motor, the most simple of which is an extra 3mm of piston stroke – 59mm instead of 56mm – which gives the 56ccc capacity increase from 1043cc to 1099cc.

-The ECU is reprogrammed and the cam profiles are new.
-Once more, torque is the target here, so valve lift is reduced.
-On top of all that, there’s a heavier flywheel and a secondary balancer to reduce vibration, plus a revised exhaust header, and an oil cooler has been added.
+The ECU is reprogrammed and new cam profiles reduce valve lift for more torque.
+There’s a heavier flywheel and a secondary balancer to reduce vibration, plus a revised exhaust header, and an oil cooler added too.

 As on the old model, max power arrives at 9000rpm and peak torque – now 112Nm (82.6lbft) instead of 102Nm (75.2lbft) – comes at 7600rpm instead of 7500rpm.